Psy-Fer/interARTIC/README.md

 # Building from source

 Building from source is not straightforward, due to the dependency hell of Python versions (circumventing this hell was one of the motivations for developing interARTIC).
 Step-by-step instructions for building from source are given [here](https://psy-fer.github.io/interARTIC/installation/).
+Any one who wants to build a docker image for interARTIC can do so by following instructions [here](https://psy-fer.github.io/interARTIC/installation/#installation-using-docker), though it is highly redundant.

 # Snake Charming